xalgorithm/friendsgiving/README.md

 - Good movies
 - Video Games
-- Programming languages and software tools that make my job easier
+- Programming languages and software tools that make my job easier --#- Good colleagues like Vincent who motivate me to keep improving --
-- Good colleagues like Vincent who motivate me to keep improving
+- Good colleagues like Adam that answer my stupid linux questions, give me a sense of team
 - Comic Books
+--# My car--
-- My car
+- My van
 - The Tech / software industry (as much as I hate it sometimes, it's the reason I have a decent career)
 - California weather (even though it's a bit cold right now)
 - Showers
 - The existence of portable Internet connected electronic devices (so useful!)
-- Hot Sauce
+--#- Hot Sauce--
 - Eggs (the most versatile food!)
 - Dogs
 - Mountains